Getting Started with Speedify Self-Hosted Server

 - Check the logs first: docker compose logs

-- Ensure your firewall allows traffic on port 8080
+- Ensure your firewall allows traffic on the port used

 - Verify your server's public IP is accessible